MarineSeismologySymposium/SIG-ATaCR/README.md

 Documentation can be found [`here`](https://nfsi-canada.github.io/OBStools/)

-To install `obstools`, we recommend creating a `conda environment` where the code can be installed alongside its dependencies.
+To install `obstools`, we strongly recommend creating a `conda environment` where the code can be installed alongside its dependencies.
 This **significantly reduces** the potential conflicts in package versions.
+In a bash (or zsh) terminal, follow these steps:

-- Create a environment (here we call it `mss` for the name of the symposium) and install all dependencies:
+- Create a conda environment (here we call it `mss` for the name of the symposium) and install `python=3.8` and `obspy`:

 ```bash
 conda create -n mss python=3.8 obspy -c conda-forge